 What the Law Says

-Driving while impaired by alcohol, drugs or medication is a dangerous behaviour that is severely punished under the Criminal Code and the Highway Safety Code.
+Driving while impaired by alcohol is a dangerous behaviour that is severely punished under the Criminal Code and the Highway Safety Code.

 The criminal code in brief

 The Criminal Code is a federal law that applies in all Canadian provinces and territories.
-It sets out the rules and penalties that apply in the event of driving offences involving alcohol, drugs and medication: prison time, fines, driving prohibition periods, etc.
+It sets out the rules and penalties that apply in the event of driving offences involving alcohol and drugs (including some types of medication), prison time, fines, driving prohibition periods, etc.

 Under the criminal code, you could be arrested and convicted if: